kivy/python-for-android/README.rst

 Prerequisites
 -------------

-WARNING: the current version is working only on Ubuntu oneiric (11.10).
-We don't provide support on other platform.
-If it doesn't work, send us patch, not bug report.
+WARNING: the current version is tested only on Ubuntu oneiric (11.10).
+If it doesn't work on another platform, send us patch, not bug report.

 You need the minimal environment for building python.
 Note that other libraries might need other tools::